kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

 For example, if you use a key of "savedData" then the value will be available in the context as "context.savedData".

+- **valueGetter** (string) [OPTIONAL] - the JMESPath of the value to store into context.
+This defaults to "data" so if it is omitted it stores the whole incoming value into context.

 Usage patterns
 --------------